unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

             // add descriptions from DescriptionAttribute or xml-comments to fix enums (add 'x-enumDescriptions' for schema extensions) for applied filters o.IncludeDescriptions = true;

+            // get descriptions from DescriptionAttribute then from xml-comments o.DescriptionSource = DescriptionSources.DescriptionAttributesThenXmlComments;

             // get descriptions from xml-file comments on the specified path
             // should use "options.IncludeXmlComments(xmlFilePath);" before
             o.IncludeXmlCommentsFrom(xmlFilePath);